kglw-dot-net/phase1/setlists/_posts/2023-03-11-progresja-warsaw.md

 #### Notes
-Rattlesnake contained Automation teases.
-Shanghai featured alternate, improvised lyrics from Stu: "Let's get real high and eat apple pie."
+Rattlesnake contained Automation teases and quotes.
+Ambrose quoted O.N.E. prior to Straws in the Wind.
+This Thing was introduced as a song about “being a piece of shit”.
+Shanghai featured alternate, improvised lyrics from Stu: “Let’s get real high and eat apple pie.”
+Evil Death Roll contained Shanghai, Mars for the Rich, and Hypertension teases.

-**KGLW.net Staff Notes:**
-The recordings of this show are incomplete, with only Rattlesnake (partial), Predator X, Organ Farmer, Shanghai, and the Murder of the Universe suite confirmed at this time.
-Despite the incomplete recording, KGLW.net staff supports the listed setlist based off the printed setlist and other evidence currently available.
-If anyone has any further information or, ideally, a complete or conclusive recording please contact KGLW.net staff at [kglw.net@gmail.com](email:kglw.net@gmail.com).